codeisjoy/EMPickerView/README.md

 <hr/>
 - `optional func pickerView(pickerView: EMPickerView, didSelectRowAtIndex row: Int, component: Int, section: Int)`<br/>
 Called by the picker view when the user selects a row in a component and section and gives their index values.

+## Install
+Simply add it as a submodule then import `EMPickerView` folder into your Xcode project.

+	git submodule add https://github.com/codeisjoy/EMPickerView.git <your lib directory>

+## Note
+This is the basic picker view.
+To have a date/time picker view the only thing that should be done is providing your date and time data through the `dataSource` methods and modifying the `delegate` methods to have your own picker view set.